 Soil, Seasons and Style of Cultivation

 1. Soil matters.
-There’s a big difference between a carrot grown in healthy living soil and one that is grown in dirt “hiked-up” on synthetic fertilizers for a faster harvest.
+There’s a big difference between a carrot grown in healthy living soil and one that is grown in dirt “hiked-up” on synthetic fertilizers for a quicker harvest.
 Healthy soil is teaming with biological diversity known in regenerative farming as the Soil Food Web.
 This food web is comprised of various populations of microorganisms that cycle nutrients in direct response to plant requirements.
 High quality soils are replete with the resources required to synthesize essential plant nutrients on-demand.
 This means less work for me, the grower, because I can count on nature to manage fertility 24x7.
 I know that if I do a good job nurturing my soil, my soil will nurture my plants.
 There is no better way.

 In Ohio, and in most places these days, rapid changes in weather conditions can cause chaos for growers who are unprepared.
 Row covers and overhead protection (high tunnels) won’t be enough.
 Irrigation won’t be enough.
 The ultimate differentiator: SOIL.
 Healthy living soil is more resilient to climate stressors because these grow spaces: